 Nuremberg in Germany is famous for its Christmas Market (Christkindlesmarkt), which has 180 stalls arranged side by side on Hauptmarkt, selling toys, trinkets, and gingerbread snacks.
 It looks particularly charming after dark.
 This is an ideal place for shopping, you can buy some Christmas gifts for your loved ones, and you can’t beat the atmosphere.
 Nurnberger Christkindlesmarkt is a German institution that attracts more than 2 million visitors every year.
 Highlights include the huge carved wooden Ferris wheel, vintage carousel, and steam train.

 The Nuremberg Christmas Market Committee is serious about ensuring that only traditional handmade toys and holiday items are sold.
 There are no mass-produced plastic wreaths here.
 The 200 selected vendors on the market also displayed outstanding displays when competing for the “Most Beautiful Booth Design Award”.
 The top three will receive the “Plum Man” award in gold, silver, or bronze.
-It is on the list of Christmas vacations for families affordable in 2021.
+It is on the list of Christmas vacations for families affordable.